gitpoint/git-point/README.md

 ## Build process

-- Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code.
-A Mac is required.
+- Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code. **A Mac is required if you wish to develop for iOS.**
 - Clone or download the repo
 - `yarn` to install dependencies
 - `yarn run link` to link react-native dependencies